paulballas/emilypaul/README.md

+Emily and Paul are getting married in May 2015.
 This will be the most awesome wedding of all time!!